miguelbgouveia/guides/in-review/other/beginner-linux-navigation-manual/article.md

     $ ls
     bar/

-If you’re tired of typing `y`s for all the files, `rm -rf` can help you.
-Be extremely careful, however, as this command-flag combination is incredibly dangerous.
-If you accidentally type the wrong path — boy, there’s no going back!
+Similar to the semicolon trick, f you’re tired of typing `y`s for all the files, `rm -rf` can help you. **Be extremely careful, however, as this command-flag combination is incredibly dangerous.** Although this method is faster and easier, if you accidentally type the wrong path, you say goodbye to all of the files in that path!

 #### rmdir